Dupont station: Architecture and art

 Dupont Station was designed by Dunlop-Farrow Architects.
 The two entrances to the station, located at the northwest and southeast corners of Dupont Street and Spadina Road, take the form of glass "bubbles" with orange-painted metal frames covering the stairways and escalators.
 A motif of rounded surfaces and finishes is used, with the interior walls of the station being clad in small circular orange tiles and all corners curved.
 On the platforms unique built-in concrete benches are also rounded and covered with the same tiles as the walls and the use of large circular lighting fixtures throughout the station reinforces the theme.
 The overall effect of the interior's rounded surfaces and colour scheme is of an earthly cavern.

 The main artwork in the station consists of murals designed by James Sutherland, entitled Spadina Summer Under All Seasons.
 Using thousands of pieces of glass, colourful mosaics of flowers were created directly within the station's tiling.
 Two large mosaics of a giant flower in cross-section face each other across the tracks, reaching upward to a mezzanine level lined with smaller flower mosaics.
 Sculptor Ron Baird designed massive circular interlocking doors which provide access to the electrical substation, which is nestled behind the northwest entrance.

 In mid-2021, to celebrate the TTC's 100th anniversary, a temporary art installation titled Yonge Subway Construction by John DeRinzy was put on display at the station.
 It was located at the subway platform levels and was removed in July 2022.

 Nearby landmarks

-The station is located on the north side of The Annex neighbourhood.
-Nearby landmarks and destinations include Casa Loma, Spadina House, Casa Loma campus of George Brown College and the City of Toronto Archives.
+The station is located on the north side of the Annex neighbourhood.
+Nearby landmarks include Casa Loma, Spadina House, George Brown College's Casa Loma campus, and the City of Toronto Archives.